Menu

 Conflicts related to cross-transactions

-Private fund advisers didn’t properly disclose conflicts related to purchases and sales between clients, or cross-transactions.
-Advisers established the price at which securities would be transferred between client accounts in a way that disadvantaged either the selling or purchasing client but without providing adequate disclosure to its clients.
+Private fund advisers didn’t properly disclose conflicts related to purchases and sales between clients or cross-transactions.
+Advisers established the price at which securities would be transferred between client accounts in a way that disadvantaged the selling or purchasing client without providing adequate disclosure to its clients.

 Allocation of Fees and Expenses

 Private fund advisers were inaccurately allocating fees and expenses.
-This caused overpaying of expenses by the clients.
-Such observations included sharing expenses on other activity, charging clients for expenses not permitted (like advisor-related expenses), and failure to comply with contractual limits (like charging legal fees).
+This caused the clients to overpay expenses.
+Such observations included sharing expenses on other activities, charging clients for expenses not permitted (like advisor-related expenses), and failing to comply with contractual limits (like charging legal fees).

 “Operating Partners”